Addiction in Family Systems

 A Grounded Perspective

-Addiction may involve many biological, psychological, relational, social, and environmental factors.
+Addiction involves biological, psychological, social, environmental, and relational factors.

-This perspective does not replace addiction treatment, therapy, medical care, psychiatric support, or recovery programs.
+Family Constellations does not replace addiction treatment, therapy, recovery programs, medical care, or psychiatric support.

 Explore Further